 Self-compassion.
-It is a phrase often used, but what does it mean and, most importantly, how do we do it?
+It is a phrase often used, but what does it actually mean and, most importantly, how do we do it?

 According to Dr. Kristin Neff, self-compassion involves three important aspects:

 3. Being mindful: Being self-compassionate means that at our most difficult times, we experience our feelings – however painful or difficult they may be – without trying to suppress them, or engage with them, or even interpret them.
-Adopting the mindfulness process of “noticing and accepting” means that we permit ourselves – as we would our friends – to feel what we feel.
+Adopting this mindfulness process of “noticing and accepting” means that we permit ourselves – as we would our friends – to feel what we feel.

-Self-compassion is not always easy.
-It is a skill that, with practice, can be honed and mastered.
+Self-compassion is a skill that, with practice, can be honed and mastered.
 Here are some suggestions:

 Be your own best friend.
-Brené Brown said: “Talk to yourself like you would to someone you love”.
+Brené Brown suggets: “Talk to yourself like you would to someone you love”.
 Try this out for a few days.
 If you are feeling sad or disappointed or angry, be there for yourself as you would a close friend.
 Notice what you say to yourself, what tone you use, what impact it has on you.

 Practice mindfulness.
 There are some wonderful exercises, books, CDs, and courses that can help you to develop a more mindful approach.
 Perhaps you may like to start with a daily check-in: just noticing each morning how you are feeling, without judgment and without suppression.